AntResearchNLP/ViLaSR/README.md

 As we modify the benchmark files for unified evaluation, we recommend using our provided json files and scripts for evaluation.

-The json files and images can be downloaded at: [ViLaSR-eval](https://huggingface.co/datasets/AntResearchNLP/ViLaSR-eval), put them in `./benchmark/`. (⚠️ Note: This files is currently incomplete, as we are in the process of uploading image files.)
+The json files and images can be downloaded at: [ViLaSR-eval](https://huggingface.co/datasets/AntResearchNLP/ViLaSR-eval), put them in `./benchmark/`.

 After configuration, run the inference script: